Author's Guide

 Format

-Article length
+Article Length

-There is no limit on the manuscript length for all types of articles, except that discussions on the published articles in ACF Journal should not be longer than 8 manuscript pages.
+There is no limit on the manuscript length for all types of articles, except that discussions on the published articles in the ACF Journal should not be longer than 8 manuscript pages.

 Microsoft Word is strongly recommended for preparing the manuscript.
 PDF is not an acceptable file format.